ESP32-Work/Text-Recognition-ESP32-CAM/README.md

 ## Installation
 1. Clone this repository.
-2. Upload the Arduino code to the ESP32-CAM using Arduino IDE or PlatformIO in VS Code.
+2. Upload the code to the ESP32-CAM using Arduino IDE or PlatformIO in VS Code.
 3. Ensure Python is installed on your system.
 4. Install required Python libraries using:
     ```bash